 We have been working in green industry developments for a long time.
 We have a strong focus on clean technologies, starting the company EcoEnGines bv.
 (Ltd) in 2005.

 We have designed and build biofuel gensets (based on Fiat/Lancia/Iveco/FPT), developed hybrid-electric drives (for small cargo ships, waste collection service) for the canals in Amsterdam, hybrid water taxis in Venice, run on solar power and are 2/3rds cheaper than the diesel-powered ones in terms of TCO (total cost of ownership, costs per mile) as for Berlin, EV-hybrid-citybusses in the UK and also experimented with flywheel technology (to store energy without a battery).
 And the use of bio polyester and hemp reinforcements instead of glass and plastic back in 2007.
 Designing tiny houses using only organic waste materials.
+Pressed into a thick, strong wall that you can quickly build like Lego blocks.
 We stopped doing this because governments continued to build the old way.
+Not giving us the space to set up projects to show what is possible.
+Not what was possible… The old polluting way.

-Innitiator started this offroad Project Electric in 2015 with one question: “How would I convert my own V8 petrol Range Rover to a 100% electric Range Rover, without spending a lot of money?”
+We started this Project Electric with one question: “How would I convert my own V8 petrol/gpl Range Rover to a 100% electric one, without spending a lot of money?”
 To immediately head the joke about those Dutch people (we hate spending money).

 Team

-We all have experience in technical development processes and product validation for 30 years plus.
-We are ambitious, collaborative, service-oriented and innovative and we think far outside the “box”.
+The team has experience in technical development processes and product validation.
+Our youngest academic is 28, our youngster in the team (mechatronics engineering).
+We are ambitious, collaborative, service-oriented and innovative and we think most of the time “outside the box”.

 All team members have experiences gained offroads, enduro, in yachting, hydraulics, general metal constructions, classic (racing) cars and developing hybride drives.
 And hybrids that uses a combination of different technologies for propulsion or drivelines.
-We have roughly added up 135 years knowledge and all team members completing many different projects.
-At the same time we all continued driving 4×4 off road and racing cars, towing boat-trailers, horse trailers and smelling mud driving around offroad.
+We have roughly added up 135 years knowledge and all team members completing many different projects and studies.
+At the same time we continued driving 4×4 off road and racing cars, towing boat-trailers, horse trailers and smelling mud driving around offroad.

-Our team was therefore ideally suited to invent something.
+Our team was therefore ideally suited to invent something like this.

 OWNERSHIP